- Driving: A great way to travel Outback NSW, always check road and weather conditions before travelling. Some roads require 4WD

+Driving: The drive from Sydney to Broken Hill, at the extreme western end of the state, takes about 13 hours.
 Road conditions in NSW can vary from multi-lane motorways to single-lane roads.
-Always check road and weather conditions prior to travelling to remote areas and drive at a safe speed, especially on unsealed roads.
-There are many remote places that are easily accessible in a conventional vehicle.
-But, if you have a 4WD, the opportunities for exploration and discovery are even better.
+Always check road and weather conditions before travelling to remote areas and drive at a safe speed, especially on unsealed roads.

 Airports: Regional Express Airlines operates connection flights between Sydney and Broken Hill and Cobar.
 Mildura Airport is 36km from Wentworth, the gateway to Mungo National Park and the southern end of the Darling River Run.